-Best Uses: Powering computers and electronics, appliances and household items/ Emergency power outages
+Best use: Powering computers and electronics, appliances and household items; emergency power outages

 The Honda EU2000I is probably the smallest generator you’ll find in this list.
 It’s so handy, you may never see another camping trip without this little guy at your side.

 It runs very quietly, so you won’t disturb your neighbors at your campsite and it fits so easily in the trunk of your car.
 It only weighs a paltry 47 pounds, so there’s really no heavy lifting involved.